-Over the centuries the Trinity has lost something of its ineffable divine mystery, and – perhaps one could say – of its enchanting atmosphere of human intimacy, as theologians and apologists replaced biblical language with philosophical concepts; and later popular preachers reduced the mystery to an arithmetical conundrum which they sought to resolve by appeal to supposed analogies from the natural world (none of them at all helpful).
+Over the centuries the Trinity has lost something of its ineffable divine mystery, and – perhaps one could say – of its enchanting evocation of personal intimacy, as theologians and apologists replaced biblical language with philosophical concepts; and later popular preachers reduced the mystery to an arithmetical conundrum which they sought to resolve by appeal to supposed analogies from the natural world (shamrock, and all that).
 On this feast of the Holy Trinity let us go rather to St John’s Gospel, to be ravished by glimpses of the secret awesome mystery of Jesus’ eternal abode ‘in the bosom of the Father’.
-We are being invited to look forward with thrill and passion to the moment when Jesus’ prayer for us, that ‘we may be with him, where he is’, will be irreversibly fulfilled.
+We are being invited to look forward with thrill and passion to the moment when Jesus’ prayer for us, that ‘we may be with him, where he is’, will be eternally fulfilled.

 Fr Tom Deidun

 * For more homilies on the Trinity, see below Be imitators of God and God is three and God is one